 We recently heard a tale so wonderful it begs repeating: the history of holiday lights can be traced back to the middle ages, when it was so dark during the winter months that families burned oil lanterns to welcome friends and neighbors into their home.
 Now, that could be folklore, but we love the sentiment.
 An inviting home starts on the porch, yet somehow in the mix of the holiday season, lining the exterior of the house with lights gets all the glory.
-There’s something so festive to dressing up your front door for ultimate curb appeal.
+There’s something so festive to dressing up your front door with outdoor decor for ultimate curb appeal.

 Fit to be Tied